What is the business case for sustainability?

 Responsible business practice is not a new management fad.
 When Arthur Guinness set up in 1756 the St. James’ Gate Brewery in Dublin, he instituted the values of caring for employees by providing housing and health facilities.
 Prosperity sharing was the vision that in 1888 the Lever brothers, owners of the soap factory in Port Sunlight (UK) instilled to define an inclusive approach to workers and engagement.

 Our strategic focus is on Ireland’s transition to a low carbon economy and promoting meaningful business-led social inclusion.
-We do this through strategic advice and support to business and we function as a think tank and an advocate for these issues.
+We do this through strategic advice on sustainability and support to business and we function as a think tank and an advocate for these issues.

 Business has a huge role to play in driving sustainability.
 We must work together to develop future-fit business models that will enable resilient and sustainable companies to thrive.